jmservera/airsonic-advanced/install/aks/README.md

 ```

 > **TL;DR:** If you want to skip the explanation and go directly to the code,
 you can run the `install/k8s/install.sh` script.
-I tried to made it idempotent,
+I tried to make it idempotent,
-so you can try different things and run it again if anything failed because of
+so you can try different things and run it again if anything failed (ex: setting
-the credentials.
+the right credentials is particularly difficult).
 You only need to run it from *bash* and it will take care of
 installing everything you need to run the scripts.
 If you already have the basic resources created (ACR, AKS and MySQL) you can
 skip the creation by adding the *-d* flag to the `install.sh` script.
 Otherwise,